 About the Artist

 Imbued with an appearance of scientific rationality, Conrad Shawcross’ sculptures explore subjects that lie on the borders of geometry and philosophy, physics and metaphysics.
-Inspired by different technologies, the artist's structures may retain in appearance the authority of machines - yet, they remain enigmatic, filled with paradox and wonder.
+Inspired by different technologies, the artist's structures may retain in appearance the authority of machines – yet, they remain enigmatic, filled with paradox and wonder.
 Some have an absurdist melancholy feel, while others tend to the sublime, substituting the purely functional for phenomenological experience.
-In the end, Shawcross’s art questions what we take for granted and encourages us to see beyond the physical.
+Ultimately, Shawcross’s art questions what we take for granted and encourages us to see beyond the physical.

 Previous exhibitions at Victoria Miro

 Victoria Miro collaborates with Siobhan Davies to present The Collection.
 For three weeks, performers and artists present specially commissioned dance and artworks at Victoria Miro Gallery in North London and Siobhan Davies Studios in South London.